Don’t get me wrong. Lizzo is definitely all of those things. But also something far more important to these times.

-Not only do you get to see this queen soulfully sing her songs in her sexy and iconic costumes while her bootylicious dancers shake their gorgeous asses all over the stage, but you also get a “love yourself” pep talk that will stay with you long after the show.
+Not only do you get to see this queen soulfully sing her songs in her iconic costumes while her bootylicious dancers shake their gorgeous asses all over the stage, but you also get a “love yourself” pep talk that will stay with you long after the show.

 Watch this and try and tell me you don’t feel like a champion after watching it:

 The energy this woman contains and puts into her performances is like nothing else I’ve ever seen before.

 It’s fucking impressive.
 I go hard at shows with my dancing and I couldn’t keep up at her show at Brooklyn Steel.

 I did, however, find myself clutching my buddy and weeping happy tears at the beauty that was in front of me throughout most of the show.
 I’m a crier though.
 You might be able to spot me in the video below ugly crying: